uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 ### Creating an SSH Key

 In the Linux lab, you should have generated an SSH key on your personal machine to access the Linux servers hosted by the Computer Science department.
 We will skip the details of what an SSH key is here.
-You can go back and review the [Linux lab](../s1-linux/1-connect.html) if you need to review the concepts again.
+You can go back and review the [Linux lab](../s1-linux/1-connect.html) if you need to refresh the concepts again.
 Here, we will be using the same general process.

 We will generate a *new* SSH key to access GitHub servers from the CS Linux servers.
-Once you have logged onto the Linux server, make sure you are in your home directory.
+Once you have logged onto your assigned Linux server, make sure you are in your home directory.

 ```
 $ cd